PANTHEONtech/lighty/lighty-applications/lighty-rcgnmi-app-aggregator/README.md

 4. To start the application with a custom lighty.io configuration, use the argument _-c_ and for a custom initial log4j configuration, use argument _-l_:
    `java -jar lighty-rcgnmi-app-<version>.jar -c /path/to/config-file -l /path/to/log4j-config-file`

-    To extend application time-out use the argument `-t/--timeout-in-seconds`.
-This argument override current default application time-out set to 60s.
-    `java -jar lighty-rcgnmi-app-<version>.jar -t 90`

    Example configuration files are located on following path:
    `lighty-rcgnmi-app-docker/example-config/*`

+5. (Optional) To extend lighty modules time-out use the argument `-t/--timeout-in-seconds`.
+This argument increases the time after which the exception is thrown if the module is not successfully initialized by then.
+(Default 30)
+   `java -jar lighty-rcgnmi-app-<version>.jar -t 60`

-5. If the application was started successfully, then a log similar should be present in the console:
+6. If the application was started successfully, then a log similar should be present in the console:
   ` INFO [main] (RCgNMIApp.java:98) - RCgNMI lighty.io application started in 10.10 s`

-6. Test the RCgNMI lighty.io application.
+7. Test the RCgNMI lighty.io application.
 Default RESTCONF port is `8888`
    The default credential for http requests is login:`admin`, password: `admin`.

 ## How to Use the RCgNMI Example App